Zinbo/software-dev-repository/content/posts/Architecture/index.md

 # Asynchronism
 Two ways of doing it:
 1. Doing the time-consuming work in advance and server the finished work with a low request time.
-E.g. pages of a website, maybe built with a massive framework, can be pre-rendered and locally stored as staticHTML on every change.
+E.g. pages of a website, maybe built with a massive framework, can be pre-rendered and locally stored as staticH TML on every change.
-2. User comes to your website and starts a very computing intensive task which would take several minutes to finish.
+2. User comes to your website and starts a very computationally intensive task which would take several minutes to finish.
 Frontend of your website sends a job onto a job queue and immediately signals back to the user: your job is in work, please continue to browse the page.
 The job queue is constantly checked by a bunch of workers for new jobs.
 If there is a new job then the worker does the job and after some minutes sends a signal that the job was done.
 The frontend, which constantly checks for new “job is done” - signals, sees that the job was done and informs the user about it.

-# Asynchronism
 ![asynchronism](https://camo.githubusercontent.com/c01ec137453216bbc188e3a8f16da39ec9131234/687474703a2f2f692e696d6775722e636f6d2f353447597353782e706e67)

 Asynchronous workflows help reduce request times for expensive operations that would otherwise be performed in-line.
 They can also help by doing time-consuming work in advance, such as periodic aggregation of data.